Sec-ant/barcode-detector/README.md

 import { BarcodeDetector } from "@sec-ant/barcode-detector/pure";
 ```

-Or rename the export to prevent possible namespace collisions:
+or rename the export to prevent possible namespace collisions:

 ```ts
 import { BarcodeDetector as BarcodeDetectorPolyfill } from "@sec-ant/barcode-detector/pure";